Our Student Services staff embodies the college's mission: to make a positive difference in people's lives every day.

 Student Humanitarians for Advancement and Change.
 SHAC is a group of motivated students who believe in changing the world a little at a time.
 Students practice teamwork and leadership skills in putting together various projects that include but not limited to local charitable causes.

-Other clubs include American Welding Society, Art Club, Connections, Campus Activities Board, Country Club, Court Reporting, Criminal Justice, Delta Psi Omega, Horticulture Club, Hotel/Motel/Restaurant, Human Services Club, JC Computing Association, JC Intramural Sports Club, JC Singers, Life Christian Support Group, Medical Laboratory Technology Club, Minority Leadership Society, Music Club, Paralegal, PE Club, Perk Players, Residence Hall Association, Scholar’s Bowl and Students on Service.
+Other clubs include American Welding Society, Art Club, Connections, Campus Activities Board, Country Club, Court Reporting, Criminal Justice, Delta Psi Omega, Horticulture Club, Hotel/Motel/Restaurant, Human Services Club, JC Intramural Sports Club, JC Singers, JD Coastal Vibrations, JD College Democrats and Independents, JD J.A.W.S.
+(Journalist's and Writer's Society), Life Christian Support Group, Medical Laboratory Technology Club, Minority Leadership Society, Music Club, Paralegal, PE Club, Perk Players, Residence Hall Association, Scholar's Bowl, JC College Republicans, JC Students for Political Awareness, and Students on Service.

 There are also student religious organizations such as Baptist Student Union, Canterbury Club (Episcopalian), Newman Club (Catholic), Westminster Fellowship (Presbyterian), Wesley Foundation (Methodist).
 The purpose of these organizations is to enrich the spiritual life of the student, afford an opportunity for discussion and to be a channel of service to others.